 Grows naturally and produces flavoursome fruit in humid subtropical and tropical climates, generally frost-free areas with annual lows of 15 to 25 °C, annual highs of 24 to 35 °C, annual rainfall of 1200 to 4500 mm and a dry season of 5 months or less, extending to 9 months with irrigation.

-In southern India, Jackfruit trees produce flavoursome fruit at elevations from near sea level up 1200 m (3900 ft), where the average low of the warmest month does not sink below 19 °C (64 °F).
+In southern India, Jackfruit trees produce flavoursome fruit at elevations from near sea level up 1200 m (3900 ft), where the average low of the warmest month does not fall below 19 °C (64 °F).
 At higher elevations, the fruit are of poor quality and mostly only suitable for cooking.